macintux/riak-application-guide/modeling.md

     In the meantime, it's a perfectly reasonable (and very common) approach to mix and match databases for different needs.
-Riak is very fast and scalable for retrieving keys, but it's decidedly suboptimal at dynamic queries.
+Riak is very fast and scalable for retrieving keys, but it's decidedly suboptimal at ad hoc queries.
 If you can't model your way out of that problem, don't be afraid to store your keys with searchable metadata in a relational or other database that makes ad hoc querying simple.